timjbray/jekyll-now/_posts/2019-07-28-Real-Knowledge.md

 ## Dunning-Kruger effect

 In the opposite direction is the [Dunning–Kruger](https://en.wikipedia.org/wiki/Dunning–Kruger_effect) effect.
 This is a cognitive bias where people mistakenly assess their cognitive ability as greater than it is.
-Related to the cognitive bias of illusory superiority and comes from the inability of people to recognise their lack of ability.
+Related to the [illusory superiority bias](https://en.m.wikipedia.org/wiki/Illusory_superiority), a cognitive bias where people fail to recognise their lack of ability.

 I've encountered this issue regularly.
 The junior who over confidently proposes a risky or inappropriate solution.
 The manager who's very strong opinion on a topic is misguided.
 Or the loud person at a party explaining something incorrectly.